-1. Internship Introduction
+• Internship Introduction

-Before you begin your placement, you will attend a scheduled professional workshop to introduce you to the following applicable skills: resume creation and building, constructive networking, email etiquette and verbal and written communication skills.
+Before you begin your placement, you will attend a scheduled professional workshop to introduce you to the following applicable skills: characteristics of a responsible employee and workplace safety.
 Every effort will be made to schedule these sessions around existing athletic and extracurricular schedules, but your attendance is mandatory.

-2. Mentor Evaluations
+Mentor Evaluations